bimdata/platform-back/README.md

 ```
 cd platform-back
-pipenv shell
+poetry shell
 ```

-### Install all requirements with pipenv
+### Install all requirements with poetry

 ```
-pipenv install
+poetry install
 ```

 ##  Configure your environment